Anisotropic magnetothermoelectric power of ferromagnetic thin films: Discussion

+In a ferromagnet the mean free path and relaxation time are spin dependent.
+In particular, MTEP variation may follow from the relaxation time energy dependence term $\frac{\tau^{'}_{\epsilon}}{\tau_{\epsilon}}$ in eq.~\ref{derivativeconduc}, but this is not yet completely understood.
 At high magnetic field, MTEP variations are also similar to MR, but much larger in amplitude.
-For the sapphire-based film the MTEP change at $\bar{T}$ = 178~K is 3$\%$ between 0~mT and 200~mT, for the TiO$_2$-based film ($\Delta T || c$) it is 1$\%$ up to 50~mT at the same temperature.
-An even larger effect is measured at $\bar{T}$ = 225~K, of 20\% in a field of 200~mT (fig.~\ref{Shhuge}).
+For the sapphire-based film the MTEP change at $\bar{T}$ = 178~K is 3$\%$ between 0~mT and 200~mT, for the TiO$_2$-based film ($\Delta T \parallel c$) is 1$\%$ up to 50~mT at the same temperature.
 There is not yet much to connect to the experimental or theoretical literature.
-The comparison of Py and CrO$_2$ indicates that the high spin polarization of CrO$_2$ plays a role.
-The $c$-axis TEP shows a sign change around 250~K, and the large relative variation of the MTEP close to this temperature is possibly connected to this sign change.
-Still, all MTEP are an order of magnitude larger than the AMR for CrO$_2$.
-This may be connected to the granular nature of CrO$_2$ thin films and the enhanced contribution to MTEP which can be expected due to inelastic scattering processes at grain boundaries. \\
+The comparison of Py and CrO$_2$ indicated that the high spin polarization of the CrO$_2$ is connected to the strong influence of the magnetic scattering on the heat transport.
+The $c$-axis TEP shows a sign change around 250~K, and the large variation of the MTEP close to this temperature is possibly connected to this sign change.
+However, the AMTEP is a giant effect compared to AMR for CrO$_2$.
+Somehow it might be connected to the morphology of the films.
+The granular nature of CrO$_2$ thin films enhances the contributions of inter-grain tunelling magnetoresistance in MR~\cite{Konig2007}.
+In this sense TMTEP effect~\cite{Liebing2011} is also contributing to the giant MTEP effect for CrO$_2$ thin films.

-In conclusion, we have presented a number of results of the behavior of the thermoelectric power in magnetic fields, measured on different ferromagnetic films.
-We compared them to the AMR behavior of the same films, and conclude that the magnetic domain state has a strong effect on the TEP, similar ot what is found in AMR, and of relative magnitude which is significantly larger than AMR.
-The simple metals Co and Py show a straightforward variation of TEP with temperature.
-The halfmetallic magnet CrO$_2$ shows complex behavior, different along the different crystalline axes.
-Still, the MTEP behavior, also beyond the domain state, is similar to the AMR behavior.